ionicstraw/LetsVibeCodeClinicalBioinfoPipelinesWherePatientsAreWaitingForDrugsThesePplNeverKnewWutTheyWereDoing/README.md

 The person who co-wrote that Vibe Coding paper, pure garbage paper btw, updates their own Wikipedia page 😂: https://en.wikipedia.org/w/index.php?title=Nicholas_Tatonetti&action=history , they're "Cyberpuke" but they never updated Jason's page rotfl this is SO FUNNY

+updating your own wikipedia pages always means u have no one else to do it for you -> no one else that would vouch for you, it's always weird